Etonogestrel/ethinyl estradiol (Into the vagina)

 - If you forget to insert a new ring after the ring-free week, call your doctor for instructions.

-- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Place the used NuvaRing® in the re-sealable foil pouch and put it in the trash where children and pets cannot get to it.
+- Store this medicine at room temperature, away from heat and direct light for up to 4 months.
+Place the used vaginal ring in the re-sealable foil pouch and throw it in the trash.
 Do not flush the ring down the toilet.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with medicine to treat hepatitis C virus infection, including ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.

 - Some foods and medicines can affect how etonogestrel/ethinyl estradiol works.
 Tell your doctor if you are using any of the following: